Emergent phenomena in Nature: a paradox with Theory?: Theory versus Nature

 where the parameters $(b,c, d)$ represent the location of its center $b$, its width $2c$ and its height $d$, respectively.
 Using this function as perturbation for a suitable choice of these parameters it can be shown that indeed all conditions of Property \ref{propertiesflealike} can be met.
 This is confirmed in Figures \ref{wellreuvers1}-\ref{localizationdoublewell}, where the perturbed potential $V+\delta V$ and the ground state eigenvector of $H_\hbar^{(\delta)}$ for several values of $\hbar$ are plotted.\footnote{The ground state wave function of the perturbed Hamiltonian (which has two peaks for $\delta V=0$ ) localizes in a direction in which the perturbation assumes a relative minimum.
 For example, if $\delta V$ is positive and is localized to the right, then the relative energy in the left-hand part of the double well is lowered, so that localization will be to the left.
 If $\delta V$ is negative and localized on the right, then the localization will be to the right, as is the case in Figure \ref{localizationdoublewell}.} From Figure \ref{localizationdoublewell} it is clear that the ground state eigenfunction already localizes for relatively small, but positive values of $\hbar$, whilst for relatively large values of $\hbar$ the state is $\bZ_2$-invariant.
-For such small values of $\hbar$ the ground state is definitely not $\bZ_2$-invariant anymore, and therefore it corresponds to the physical (symmetry broken) ground state yielding a Dirac measure in the limit $\hbar\to 0$.
+For such small values of $\hbar$ the ground state is definitely not $\bZ_2$-invariant anymore, and therefore it corresponds to the physical (symmetry broken) ground state yielding a Dirac measure in the subsequent limit $\hbar\to 0$.
 This precisely confirms the essence of the argument and the flea mechanism: SSB is already foreshadowed in quantum mechanics for small yet positive $\hbar$.

-\begin{remark} {\em It has been numerically checked that for the values of $\hbar$ used to compute the ground state eigenfunction $\Psi_\hbar^{(\delta)}$ of $H_\hbar^{(\delta)}$, the ground state energy $E_0^{(\delta)}$ is non-degenerate.
+\begin{remark} {\em It has been numerically checked that for the values of $\hbar$ used to compute the ground state eigenfunction $\Psi_\hbar^{(\delta)}$ of $H_\hbar^{(\delta)}$, the ground state energy $E_0^{(\delta)}$ is indeed non-degenerate: no degeneracy effects due to numerical noise has played a role.
 Therefore, for these values of $\hbar$ (obviously, they depend on the machine precision of the computer used to perform calculations) the simulations accurately reflect the uniqueness of the ground state, proved from general theory on Schr\"{o}dinger operators. } $\blacksquare$ \end{remark}

 \begin{remark} {\em We stress that this ``flea mechanism'' has been independently verified for mean-field quantum spin systems in the thermodynamic limit $N\to\infty$ in \cite{VGRL18}.
 In this work a suitable perturbation in spin space has been defined having the same properties as perturbation \eqref{perturbationflea1}.
 As a result the exact pure ground state of the perturbed quantum spin Hamiltonian converges to a pure state on the (in this case) phase space $B^3:=\{(x,y,z)\in \bR^3 \ |\ x^2+y^2+z^2\leq 1\}$. } $\blacksquare$ \end{remark}